kristindong/Capstone_Project/README.md

 During initial data exploration, it was apparent that the data contained null values and suspicious values (for example, values falling outside of expected range).
 In addition, there were redundant variables (multiple columns of the same variable) and many variables that had some overlapping (for example, gross profit and net profit).

-To make data processing and model training more efficient, we selected and kept only a subset of variables that are commonly considered to be most indicative of company performance.
+To make data processing and model training more efficient, we selected and kept only a subset of the variables that are commonly considered to be most indicative of company performance.
 The following variables were kept in the data:

 1. Gross Profit Margin = (Revenue - Cost of Sales) / Revenue * 100
 2. Net Profit Margin = Net Profit / Revenue * 100